 OBI is complex, but then so are ‘materials and methods’ sections as they stand.
 There are ways of masking this complexity from end users, if required.
 One example is the Investigation, Study, Assay (ISA) infrastructure for data sharing [4,51], which provides tools to configure and complete reports for specific types of biomedical investigations.
-The tools can set the minimal fields[3] required and restrict each of them to appropriate terms from OBI or other OBO ontologies without requiring the end user to have in-depth understanding of these.
+The tools can set the minimal fields[3] required and restrict each of them to appropriate terms from OBI or other OBO ontologies without requiring the end user to have in-depth understanding of them.
 Similarly, we wish to ease the submission of new terms from the community to OBI.
 One method developed for this purpose utilizes template spreadsheets to create composite terms according to pre-defined design patterns[52].
 We expect that more such tools will be developed that take full advantage of OBI internally, while providing an end user friendly interface.

-Just as science in general, new insights and findings will result in refinements and additions to OBI.
+Just as in science in general, new insights and findings will result in refinements and additions to OBI.
 As new terms get added, it is often necessary to also modify the definitions of existing terms to clearly delineate their scope.
 To ensure that such modifications are made consistently, OBI developers regularly review all terms in a subject area to ensure that definitions are distinct and to identify and enforce common design patterns.
-The next subject area for review will be the assay terms in OBI, and assay terms described in the present paper may well have modified definitions in the upcoming months.
-Another driver of upcoming changes in OBI is the collaborative work with the Evidence Ontology (ECO) [53] [cite: PMID25052702] which aims to utilize OBI to explicitly define how its widely used ‘evidence codes’ are related to specific experiments.
+The next subject area for review will be the assay terms in OBI, for which over the past years, a large number of descendent terms have accumulated, resulting in a need to review the different design patterns, especially the logical definitions, to achieve better consistency.
+Assay terms described in the present paper may well have modified definitions in the upcoming months.
+Another driver of upcoming changes in OBI is the collaborative work with the Evidence Ontology (ECO) [53] which aims to utilize OBI to explicitly define how its widely used ‘evidence codes’ are related to specific experiments.
 Thus, the present paper provides a description of OBI as it is implemented right now, but users should always refer to the most current version of the ontology itself to ensure that it is used accurately.
 Changes to the definition of a term that leave the intended meaning intact will keep the term identifier intact.
 As this is true for the vast majority of changes, users will be alerted to major changes in the ontology for terms the use based on the term identifiers being deleted.
-However, the core of OBI which has been recently reviewed is considered stable with regards to the asserted hierarchy.
+However, the core of OBI, which has been recently reviewed internally by the OBI team, is considered stable with regards to the asserted hierarchy.
 Future changes will largely extend the power of what can be done with OBI through additional terms, axioms, and design patterns.

 In summary, OBI represents a substantial and significant effort to describe biomedical investigations in a consensual, wide-ranging and computationally amenable way.
 Ontologies such as OBI are essential to rise to the challenges of large-scale biology, safeguard the inheritance of experimental data for the future, and maximize its usefulness in the present.